tinysqueeze

 Completely free

-No paid tier, no feature restrictions, and no account required.
+No paid tier, no feature restrictions, no account required.

 No file-size limit